Substance Abuse and Addiction Treatment Resources in Montrose

 Data from 2014 indicates that out of every 100,000 people, approximately 10.1 to 12 will die due to a drug overdose in Montrose county.
 To help combat this grim piece of data, Montrose County has formed a treatment committee.
 The goal of the committee is to ensure that those who are ready to confront their addictions have the appropriate resources to do so.
 Treatment options that are readily available include rehab centers, detox centers and recovery meetings.
 Many patients decide to utilize a combination of treatment methods in their quests to overcome their substance use disorders.

 If you’re ready to conquer your addiction, you can use the services of a drug rehab center to aid in your mission.
 Centers are available for a number of different types of addiction, including alcohol dependency and opioid abuse.
-You can attend a drug rehab center in Montrose, CO or an alcohol rehab center in Montrose, CO.
 Also, some patients prefer to travel to a rehab center to begin their recovery, especially if they’re surrounded by other individuals who abuse drugs.
 Such surroundings can make it hard to achieve or maintain sobriety.
 A new environment can provide the fresh start you need to increase your chances of long-term success.

 Residential Treatment Programs